 Don’t try to “reinvent the wheel.”
 Collection professionals have written books and articles on effective methods.

 Companies with financial problems do pay some of their bills.
 You want to be sure they pay your bill first, before their other creditors.
 If you wait too long, they’ll be out of business and you’ll probably never collect.

-Many appraisers lost thousands of dollars owed from mortgage brokers when the market went bad in 1993.
+Many appraisers lost thousands of dollars owed from AMCS when the market went bad in 2008.

 Appraisers that collect the money owed them do not wait to start making phone calls.

 In our appraisal business, if I suspect a client is having financial problems, I call every day until they sent us the money.
 I want to get paid first.
 Let other vendors wait.

 Attorneys are notorious for payment problems, for many vendors, not just appraisers.

 If you can, get a full pre-payment or collect when the appraisal is delivered.